Faiths for Safe Water

 "A darling, petite young woman with a beautiful smile on the outside, Mecca’s reality is a daily onslaught of pain and shame due to a completely preventable injury of pregnancy, afflicting a million women and resulting in untold stillbirths.

-I was in Ethiopia with a project focused on the appalling absence of Water/Sanitation/Hygiene (WASH) in health-care facilities.
-It’s a global health scandal impacting hundreds of thousands of clinics and hospitals around the world.
+I was in Ethiopia with a project focused on the appalling absence of WASH in healthcare facilities.
 But I hadn’t anticipated Meeting Mecca..."

 VHP founder, Dr. Migs Muldrow (far left) and Susan Barnett (far right), founder, Faiths for Safe Water, interview Mecca outside her home.
 Read her story.